Simple Grayscale Drawing Digitization

 8. Fill Background with Red

-Set your foreground color to red (ff0000) and use the Bucket Fill tool to fill the background.
+Set your foreground color to red (ff0000) and use the Bucket Fill (Shift+B) tool in Fill similar colors mode to fill the background.
 Ensure the Threshold value is between 0 and 6 before filling.
 A lower threshold will preserve more edge detail, while higher threshold helps to remove background artifacts.

 Background filled with red